-- Miscellaneous financial loss, which includes extended warranties written by MICL and AEL; and - General liability, which includes PI and other liability business.
-Legal Expenses was the largest classes of business for AEL in 2020.
+- Miscellaneous financial loss, which includes extended warranties written by MICL and AEL; - General liability, which includes PI and other liability business.
+Legal Expenses was the largest classes of business for AEL in 2021; and - Run-off (or Legacy) portfolio of programs that are no longer actively underwritten but represent significant exposure, including Structural Defects in AEL.